 Non-Employee Affiliation Appointment

 On-site employees of Company will be offered a non-employee affiliation appointment as an Incubator Associate at Cornell University for the period starting MONTH YEAR, renewable every 12 months.
-This is a non-benefit eligible appointment, and your employees will receive no salary, payments or benefits from Cornell for the period of this appointment.
+This is a non-benefit eligible appointment, and Company employees will receive no salary, payments or benefits from Cornell for the period of this appointment.
 If the employee already has an existing appointment at Cornell or is an enrolled student, the Incubator Associate appointment does not apply.

-The Incubator Associate appointment is contingent upon the individual’s employment by the company and on-site responsibilities in the Center.
+The Incubator Associate appointment is contingent upon the individual’s employment by Company and on-site responsibilities in the Center.
 If the individual is no longer employed by the company, the appointment will be ended.
 You are required to notify Center Staff of employee terminations at least 7 days prior to the last day of employment with the company to allow timely termination of the Incubator Associate appointment in Cornell systems and execution of Center exit and security procedures.

-The incubator Associate appointment will be terminated 30 days after the company leaves the incubation program.
+The incubator Associate appointment will be terminated 30 days after the Company leaves the incubation program.
 The university also has the right to terminate the Incubator Associate appointment following University’s separation policy.

 Amenities